rsha256/WWPHSSinfo/CONTRIBUTING.md

 # Contributing

-The full list of contributors
+The full list of contributors (if you are adding yourself, make sure to state what you did)

-*
+* Mayaank Vad